Broadway shutdown due to virus extended again until May 30

 "We are working tirelessly with multiple partners on sustaining the industry once we raise our curtains again,” said Charlotte St. Martin, president of the Broadway League, which represents producers.

+“Today the Broadway League made the difficult but responsible decision to put the safety and health of their workers and audience first.
+This is a deeply painful time for everyone who depends on the arts for their livelihood," said Mary McColl, executive director for Actors’ Equity Association.

+"We are at this moment because, seven months into the pandemic, our nation still lacks a coherent national strategy for masks and testing which could help bring the virus under control.”

-Broadway theaters abruptly closed on March 12, knocking out all shows — including 16 that were still scheduled to open — and scrambling the Tony Award schedule.
-Producers, citing health and city authorities, previously extended the shutdown to June 7, then again to Sept.
+Broadway theaters abruptly closed on March 12, knocking out all shows — including 16 that were still scheduled to open — and scrambling the Tony Award schedule, with nominations this year set for Oct.
+15. Producers, citing health and city authorities, previously extended the shutdown to June 7, then again to Sept.
 6 and again to Jan.
 3.

-The new timeframe may complicate a clutch of show that had planned to open in the spring, including “MJ,” “The Music Man,” “Flying Over Sunset,” “Caroline or Change," “Plaza Suite,” “American Buffalo” and “The Minutes.”
+The new timeframe may complicate a clutch of show that had planned to open in the spring, including “The Music Man,” “Flying Over Sunset,” “Caroline, or Change," “Plaza Suite,” “American Buffalo” and “The Minutes.”
+Within hours of the announcement, the musical based on Michael Jackson, called “MJ,” pushed back its performances to September.

-Actors’ Equity Association, the national union that represents actors and stage managers, has urged lawmakers to include arts funding and loans to help those who work in the live performing arts.

 The move by the Broadway League comes less than a month after the Metropolitan Opera said it will skip an entire season for the first time in its nearly 140-year history and intends to return from the pandemic layoff next September.